 The Hepatitis E vaccine is used to prevent infection with the Hepatitis E virus (HEV).
 Hepatitis E is a disease primarily transmitted via the fecal-oral route, which can cause jaundice, abnormal liver function, and even liver failure.
 The vaccine stimulates the human immune system to produce antibodies against HEV, thereby providing effective protection.

 The development of the Hepatitis E vaccine is based on research into the structural proteins of HEV, mainly targeting the capsid protein of HEV.
-This protein can elicit a strong immune response, helping to prevent the virus from entering liver cells.
+This protein can trigger a strong immune response, helping to prevent the virus from entering liver cells.

 The Hepatitis E vaccine is mainly used to prevent HEV infection.
 Indications include: